Andreas-bersgtedt/FabricCloudODS_Demo/README.md

-## Governance and compliance review
+# Governance and compliance review

 During the testing by the AdventureWorks data services business team, they conducted a compliance review that triggered an audit finding pertaining to sensitive information.

+### Microsoft Purview

 ![Microsoft Purview Data Map](/images/sec_image.png)

-In the SalesLT.Customer table contains encryption data for user passwords that cannot be stored in an analytical data store according to the corporate data protection policies and therefore needs to be removed.
+The SalesLT.Customer table had been classified by [Microsoft Purview](https://learn.microsoft.com/en-us/purview/data-map) to contains encryption data for user passwords that cannot be stored in an analytical data store according to the corporate data protection policies and therefore needs to be removed.
 You are again asked to commission a solution that automatically and persistently removes the data from the sensitive columns prior to being mirrored into the Fabric Mirrored database.

+### The Mitigation

 As the lead architect on the project you conclude that in order to comply with the requirements you will need to use a SQL Server trigger on the SalesLT.Customer table that blanks out the data in the PasswordHash and PasswordSalt columns when data is inserted or updates in the application database.